tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 - To generate a policy recommendation, you must have permission to read flow logs.
 - To stage a policy recommendation, you must have permission to create a **StagedNetworkPolicy** in the namespace of the workload that is being secured.
-- To enforce a policy, you must have permission to create a **NetworkPolicy** in the namespace of the workload that is being secured.
+- To enforce a policy, you must have permission to create a **NetworkPolicy** in the namespace that is being secured.
 It is recommended to stage a policy to verify its impact before enforcing it.

 ### How to